teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 in the SourceField entry in each VoteDocument (if present), and in the consensus computed so far.
 If there is no such field in the consensus, then this operation produces "no consensus".
-Otherwise, discard the VoteDocuments do not have the same value for the field as the consensus, and their corresponding votes for this field.
+Otherwise, discard the VoteDocuments that do not have the same value for the field as the consensus, and their corresponding votes for this field.
 Do this for every listed field.

 At this point, we have a set of votes for this field's value that all come from VoteDocuments that describe the same value for the source field.
-Apply the `rule` operation to those votes in order to give the result for this voting operation.
+Apply the `RULE` operation to those votes in order to give the result for this voting operation.